nis6/Portfolio-Landing-Page/README.md

 ## Plan for your next three days

-### Day-1 Introduction to Web Development and HTML Basics
+#### Day-1 Introduction to Web Development and HTML Basics

 - Workshop Introduction and Icebreaker
 - Understanding the Web
 - Setting Up the Development Environment
 - Introduction to HTML and the basic structure of a web page
 - Working with other HTML elements
 - Creating the Basic Structure of our portfolio Web Page
-- Exercise: Building the Structure of a Simple Web Page
+- Exercise: Building the Structure of the portfolio site
 - Quiz Session

+---

+#### Day-2 CSS Fundamentals and Styling

+- Recap of Day-1 and quiz review
+- Introduction to CSS and its Role in Web Developement
+- CSS Selectors and Properties
+- CSS Box Model: Understanding Element Dimensions
+- Default styling and layout of HTML
+- Key Features of the CSS
+- CSS Flexbox
+- Styling the Portfolio sections

+### Day-3 Advance CSS and Responsive Design.

+- CSS Animations and Transitions
+- Media Queries
+- Viewport Meta Tag
+- Adding responsiveness to portfolio sections

 ## The Challenge